 The School of Art’s Visiting Lecture Series brings highly acclaimed international artists, writers, and critics to the school throughout the year.
 Graduate students have extensive interaction with these visitors through studio visits, workshops, and informal engagements.
 Recent and upcoming visitors include artists and writers such as Ian Chang, A.L.
 Steiner, Wangechi Mutu, Petra Cortright, Huey Copeland, and Malik Gaines.
 In addition to the School’s lecture series, graduate students regularly engage with leading artists and cultural figures visiting the Frank-Ratchye STUDIO for Creative Inquiry, and take part in the extensive programming provided by The Center for Arts in Society.

 The MFA program provides generous financial support to all graduate students, covering a minimum of two-thirds of tuition.
 In addition to this support, the program also offers a number of merit- and practice-based scholarships to incoming and continuing students.
-MFA students also have research funding available to attend conferences, conduct research, and collaborate across the university.
+MFA students also have research funding available to attend conferences, attend the Venice Biennale, conduct research, and collaborate across the university.

 The Public Sphere